FHIR Application Feature Framework Implementation Guide

 The full details of the expression format are described below.

-Clients interacting with a FHIR server that supports this implementation guide SHOULD NOT download entire CapabilityStatement resources, since they may be many megabytes in size, instead use the $feature-query operation to determine if the server supports needed features.
+Clients interacting with a FHIR server that supports this implementation guide SHOULD NOT download entire CapabilityStatement resources, since they may be many megabytes in size.
+Clients should instead use the FeatureQuery operation or the Required-Features HTTP header to determine if the server supports needed features.

 General Patterns